Law enforcement expo raises money for Crimestoppers reward fund - South Carolina Radio Network

 “The community gets to see us at work and I feel like it’s built our relationship with law enforcement and Richland County and they embrace us as well,” he said.
 “They show a lot of support and I’m just enjoying it, the different people I got to meet.
 The different people I spoke with.
 It’s just an amazing experience.”

-Campbell said his shift is like that of any other Richland County deputy.
+Campbell said his shift is nothing special.
 “I’m not any different from any other deputy driving around the county, just every now and then cameras follow me,” he said.

 Campbell said he’s excited about meeting fans of the show at the event Saturday.
 He said it’s important that law enforcement officers have good relationships with the communities they serve.

-“If you have a case or something that. . . you need some help, nine times out of 10 the community is the one that helps you solve your cases or get leads or catch crimes in progress.
+“If you have a case or something that. . . you need some help, 9 times out of 10 the community is the one that helps you solve your cases or get leads or catch crimes in progress.
 I always want to show the community that I support them just as much as they support me.”

-The Crimestoppers event is from 10 a.m. – 4 p.m. at the South Carolina State Fairgrounds on Rosewood Drive in Columbia.
+The Crimestoppers event runs from 10 a.m. – 4 p.m. at the South Carolina State Fairgrounds in Columbia.
 Tickets are $25 for adults, $5 for kids.
 VIP tickets are available for $50.
 Click here for tickets or information.

 There will be demonstrations, law enforcement vehicles and equipment, food trucks, ice cream and beverages.